Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Watercolor |

-In the early 19th century, American artists seemed to regard watercolor primarily as a sketching tool in preparation for the "finished" work in oil; however, it is an ancient medium that is very old.
+In the early 19th century, American artists seemed to regard watercolor primarily as a sketching tool in preparation for the "finished" work in oil; however, it is an ancient medium.

 In East Asia, watercolor painting with ink was referred to as scroll or brush painting.
-Chinese, Korean, and Japanese painting has been the dominant medium, often in monochrome black or brown, often using an ink stick or other pigments.
-India, Ethiopia, and other countries have long watercolor painting traditions.
+Chinese, Korean, and Japanese painting has been the dominant medium, often in monochrome black or brown, frequently using an ink stick or other pigments.
+India, Ethiopia, and other countries have long traditions of watercolor painting.

 Terminology